-When they get into the outpatient program, I come in every other week and we go through the food that they’re buying, what their breakfast looks like, etc. We really support that nutritional change, because that’s one of the most difficult things for people.
+When they get into the outpatient program, I come in every other week, and we go through the food they’re buying, what their breakfast looks like, etc. We really support that nutritional change because that’s one of the most difficult things for people.

-Oh, you’re telling me that milk’s not something that’s going to be healthy for me?
+Oh, you’re telling me that milk’s not something that’s going to be healthy for me.
 Or you’re saying that I have to cut out my sugar?
-Those challenges come in, so we troubleshoot those challenges on a weekly basis.
+Those challenges come in, so we troubleshoot those challenges weekly.

-We don’t just send them out with a diet and say good luck, because frankly, that’s not going to work.
-But if we troubleshoot the issues that come up and we encourage the clients to do the best they can, add the proteins in or minimize the sugar and processed foods, cook more at home and use the foods on the protocol, they really recognize that they feel better, they’re sharper and they want to engage in their recovery.
+We don’t just send them out with a diet and say good luck because, frankly, that’s not going to work.
+But if we troubleshoot the issues that come up and encourage the clients to do the best they can, add the proteins in or minimize the sugar and processed foods, cook more at home, and use the foods on the protocol, they really recognize that they feel better, sharper and want to engage in their recovery.